-The October meeting of the Tate Township Trustees was held 10/10/17.
-Here is the condensed version.
-The minutes, when they are approved, will be posted to the website after the November meeting.
+The November meeting of the Tate Township Trustees was held 11/14/17.
+Here is a summary of the meeting events.
+The minutes, when they are approved by the trustees, will be posted to the website after the December meeting.